Mistakes to Avoid When Filing for an Amazon Reimbursement Claim

 1. Sponsored Products

 This is the primary ad type that is utilized in most cases.
 Sponsored Product ads highlight a single listing and can be found both in the search results as well as on the product pages.
-Essentially, they are a perfect tool to make a certain product more visible to a larger
+Essentially, they are a perfect tool to make a certain product more visible to a larger audience.

 2. Sponsored Brands

 These advertisements feature your brand logo along with some of the products from your catalog and are displayed at the top of the search results.
-Sponsored Brand ads help a lot in increasing brand awareness and motivating buyers to look through your entire
+Sponsored Brand ads help a lot in increasing brand awareness and motivating buyers to look through your entire catalog.

 3. Sponsored Display

 With Sponsored Display ads, you can expand your reach to potential customers on Amazon as well as outside of the platform.
-These ads are designed for users who have seen your products or similar ones, thus giving them a gentle reminder to return and complete the
+These ads are designed for users who have seen your products or similar ones, thus giving them a gentle reminder to return and complete the purchase.

 Why Amazon PPC Management Matters